-Benjamin Gessner is a student at McAfee School of Theology, Atlanta working toward a Master’s in Theological Studies.
-He most recently served as the Director of Music of St. Patrick’s Episcopal Church and the Lutheran Church of Our Saviour, Albany, GA.
+Benjamin Gessner has been a parish organist for nine years.
+From 2019-2021, he served as the Director of Music of St. Patrick’s Episcopal Church and the Lutheran Church of Our Saviour, Albany, GA.
 Originally from the Hudson Valley, NY, Benjamin was baptized into the United Methodist Church, and confirmed in the Reformed Church of America.
-He began organ studies with Mary Ellen Hubbard in 2010.
-Since that time, Benjamin has served Episcopal, Lutheran, Methodist, Reformed, and Roman Catholic communities.
+He has played for Episcopal, Lutheran, Methodist, Reformed, and Roman Catholic communities.